fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 using a loop.
 It could have been easier to use recursion, but the point here is to understand loops and branching.

-### Looping and breaking down code...
+### Breaking down the code
 Most of the things in this code have been explained.
 The only new things here are `(local $acc i32)`, `block`, `loop`, `br_if $outer` and `$br $loop`.
- - `(local $acc i32)` is like what they call a local variable in higher level languages.
-It is accessed the same way as the parameters, and the first local has the smallest assigned index that is not already assigned to a parameter.
+ - `(local $acc i32)` is similar to what they call a local variable in higher level languages.
+It is accessed the same way as the parameters.
+The first local's index is 1 more than the last parameter's index.
  - `block $outer` does nothing special, it just encapsulates the code between it and the corresponding `end` instruction.
-It is used when you need to branch outnat different levels.
+It is used when you need to branch out at different levels.
- - `loop $loop` is a special kind of **block**, if you do a branch on that, you don't go at the `end`, you go to the top (branches behave like `break` on `block` and `if` and like `continue` on `loop`)
+ - `loop $loop` is a special kind of **block**, if you do a branch on a loop, you don't go at the `end`, you go to the beginning of the loop.
+   (branches behave like `break` on a `block` and `if` and like `continue` on a `loop`)
  - `br $loop` is an unconditional branch.
-It operates on a `loop`, so it will jump to the top where the `loop` instruction occurs.
+The label operand is a `loop`, so it will jump to the top where the `loop` instruction occurs.
 If you know C/C++ you know about jumping using `goto`, but by using `goto` you can jump anywhere, from anywhere in the code.
-WebAssembly is more restrictive in the way that you can branch only outwards and by index.
+WebAssembly is more restrictive in the way that you can branch only outwards and by label / index.
 The innermost **block** has the smallest index (`0`) and the outermost has the largest.
    We do the branch so we can continue looping instead of dropping out.
  - `br_if $outer` is a conditional branch/jump instruction.
 It will pop the